matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 The default value is 20000 (20 seconds).
 The server can and should impose a maximum value for this parameter.

+If the media is available immediately (for example in the case of a non-asynchronous upload), the server should ignore this parameter.

 If the data is not available before the specified time is up, the content repository returns a `M_NOT_YET_UPLOADED` error with a HTTP 404 status code.
 The error may include an additional `retry_after_ms` field to suggest when the